 Normal heartbeats can be slow when an individual is resting or asleep, fast when running, excited or upset, and somewhere in between at other times.
 Even at rest, young children have faster heartbeats than older children, who have faster heartbeats than teenagers or adults.
 The variability in heart beats is due to the heart’s electrical system, which is responsible for controlling every heartbeat, every time.
 Abnormally fast heartbeats (tachycardia) occur when the heart beats much faster than it should, unrelated to physical activity or age, and is due to an abnormality somewhere in the heart’s electrical system.
 Tachycardia or a fast heartbeat that’s due to heart tissue abnormalities somewhere above the ventricles (lower chambers of the heart), is called supraventricular tachycardia (SVT).

-Causes of SVT in infants and children
+Causes of SVT in children and infants

 In most children, an electrical short-circuiting causes SVT and is due to a small birth defect.
 This abnormal tissue is too small to be seen by X-ray or a heart ultrasound (echocardiogram).
 Whereas many children with SVT have an otherwise normal heart, some children have other heart conditions directly related to the short-circuiting tissue.